Fan-loewe/fantastic/content/authors/admin/_index.md

 ---
 ## About Me

-During my studies and professional experiences in China, Germany, and Switzerland, I focused on artificial intelligence and signal processing.
-Moreover, I developed digital applications and services.
-From electrical engineering, over robotics, to digital health, my biggest passion is to develop technologies to improve people’s quality of life.
+During my studies and professional experiences in China, Germany, and Switzerland, I focused on developing digital applications and services using AI, data science, and ubiquitous computing.
+From electrical engineering and robotics to digital health, my passion is to develop technologies that improve people’s quality of life.